Keep each bidding test simple and only change one variable at a time

 Consider the conversion delay while assessing performance.
 You’ll want to remove those delays from your analysis.
 As an example, if it typically takes seven days for users to convert after an ad click, do not include the most recent week of performance when evaluating tests.
 Your data will still be missing conversion data from those seven days.

 As you get your tests up and running, plan for a one-week window while automated bidding learns about your account.
 Following this learning period, your actual test should last a few weeks.
+Once your test concludes, exclude the first week of data from your analysis when evaluating the success of your bid strategy.
 You can make decisions on the winning strategy or adjust what you’re doing after your standard conversion delay has passed.
-Drafts and experiments also lets you know when a test has reached statistical significance.
-Wait for that notification to be more confident in your results.
+Experiments will let you know when a test has reached statistical significance.